 @leo987 It cannot.
 Backlash can only be used to cancel an effect that targets an Elite unit you control.
 This means that the effect must have the specific word target in the text.
 Since the Lychguard's ability doesn't target the Deathwing Guard, Backlash cannot be used to cancel its ability nor to destroy the Lychguard.

 Moreover, the Lychguard's ability is a constant effect and as such it isn't triggered at any point, but merely becomes active when the Lychguard enters play.
-Triggered abilities, however, voluntary or forced, have a timing followed by a colon printed in bold on the card, e.g. Reaction:, Action:, Forced Reaction: etc. See also RRG p.
+By contrast, triggered abilities, whether voluntary or forced, have a specified timing followed by a colon printed in bold on the card, e.g. Reaction:, Action:, Forced Reaction: etc. See also RRG p.
 15.

 Welcome to the game